IATH Lecture Series

 Professor Roger Macfarlane discusses his work in Multi-Spectral Imaging.
 In a joint project of the Egypt Exploration Society and Brigham Young University Multi-Spectral Imaging (MSI) technology was extremely successful in recovering previously illegible writing on several of the Oxyrhynchus Papyri.

-Best Practices to Digital Panoramic Photography: QTVR and related
+Best Practices to Digital Panoramic Photography: QTVR and related technologies

 May 12-13, 2006